Donald Trump says gun laws will be considered; core voter base at stake

 As the president prepared to visit Las Vegas on Wednesday, investigators revealed that gunman Stephen Paddock wired $100,000 last week to an account in his girlfriend’s home country of the Philippines.
 They also said the 64-year-old retired accountant had doubled down on his expensive gambling habit in the weeks prior to the shooting.

-Gun control advocates seized on reports that Paddock had modified two of his assault-style rifles with a relatively inexpensive “bump stock” that allows the weapon to be fired at a much more rapid rate, essentially turning it into an automatic weapon.
+Gun control advocates seized on reports that Paddock had modified many of his assault-style rifles with a relatively inexpensive “bump stock” that allows the weapon to be fired at a much more rapid rate, essentially turning it into an automatic weapon.
+Bureau of Alcohol, Tobacco and Firearms Special Agent in Charge Jill Schneider told reporters Tuesday evening that such devices were attached to 12 of his weapons — far more than initially thought.

 Sen. Dianne Feinstein, California Democrat, said the modification allows the shooter to fire 400 to 800 rounds per minute and that Paddock “appears to have modified at least one of his weapons in this way.”
 She said she is looking at ways “to finally close this loophole.”